rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 ## 5. Implementing a Custom Policy

-As we said, we want to implement a structured concurrency policy that mimics the behavior of the `race` function.
-The `race` function should execute two tasks concurrently and return the result of the first task that is completed, whether successful or not.
+As we said, we want to implement a structured concurrency policy that mimics the behavior of the `race` function. **The `race` function should execute two tasks concurrently and return the result of the first task that is completed, whether successful or not**.
 Let's do it one step at a time.

 Implementing a custom policy always starts extending the `StructuredTaskScope` type.
-The base class implements all the mechanisms to synchronize the forked tasks.
-So, first of all, we need to extend the `StructuredTaskScope` type:
+The base class implements all the mechanisms to synchronize the forked tasks:

 ```java
 class ShutdownOnResult<T> extends StructuredTaskScope<T> {